rlannon/SINx86/docs/Memory Allocation Manager.md

 ### Use in the release of resources

 The main purpose of the MAM is to serve as a form of garbage collection, using a reference counter on all heap resources.
 This allows the programmer to use `dynamic` without worrying about invoking `free` on that resource.
 Although this is still allowed, programmers are encouraged to just let the MAM do everything and clean up the heap once resources become inaccessible.
-Using `free` will yield a warning stating as much.
+Using `free` is disouraged for this reason (though not illegal), and using it will yield a warning stating as much.

 Further, the MAM prevents the programmer from trying to free a resource that has already been acquired with `malloc()`, or that has already been freed.
 In SIN, unlike C, `free` may be invoked on any non-static memory (invoking `free` on a static member will generate a compiler error, and if invoked on a pointer to static memory, will have no effect), though it will only *actually* release memory back to the OS if it was allocated dynamically (stack-allocated memory, for example, will simply be unusable after a call to `free`, but will not allow reallocation of that stack space until the scope is left).
 A typical call to free would be something like: